I devote this section to the magical and mysterious items I might encounter in my studies.

 Instantly replenishes a creature's air bubbles.
 Costs about one Amethyst Dust.

-Regardless of amount of breath restored, this spell costs exactly one dust so I should ideally wait as long as I safely can before casting this spell.
+Regardless of amount of breath restored, this spell costs exactly the same so I should wait as long as I safely can before casting this spell.
 I will find it useful while diving, being teleported into a block, or even keeping sea creatures alive on land.

 The best way to observe a fish is to become a fish.